40 Years Ago: Mick Taylor Releases His First Solo Album

-In June 1979, the world finally got to hear what Mick Taylor would sound like on his own.
+In June 1979, the world finally got to hear what Mick Taylor sounded like on his own.
 The release of his self-titled debut album came four years after willowy, stoic young blues prodigy left the Rolling Stones.

 The period in between wasn't a complete hibernation for Taylor.
 First, he joined a band with Jack Bruce, drummer Bruce Gary and keyboardist Carla Blye, which focused more on a jazz-fusion sound.
 About a year after that, Taylor sat in with Little Feat at the Rainbow Theatre in London in 1977, then played with a myriad of other artists through that year before finally signing a solo recording deal with Columbia.